urswilke/pyramidi/README.md

 facilitates plotting piano roll plots.
 These dataframes can then be written back to midi files (again using miditapyr).

+Thus you can manipulate these dataframes at all steps and write midi files from R. You need to make sure yourself that the midi files you write can be understood by your softsynth; but [mido](https://github.com/mido/mido) (used by miditapyr) already catches some of the possible inconsistencies.

+*I started to write these packages quite some time ago.
+They are sometimes not very well designed.
+For now `miditapyr` only contains one module with functions.
+And the functionality of `pyramidi` is quite limited and necessitates a lot of manual intermediate steps.
+But the loose structure allows you to generate & manipulate midi data on many different levels.*

 ## Installation

 You can install pyramidi from